 Increase odds to meet up with the people you like and people you don’t even know yet

-Furthermore by making the event public you add a tiny drop of serendipity because the event can attract random people from different backgrounds.
-This can turn into great opportunities to make acquaintances.
-Overall it’s probably the most amount of fun I get throughout the year, a week of absolute pure productive bliss.
+Furthermore by making the event public you add a tiny drop of serendipity because the event can attract random people from different backgrounds or just people walking by in the neighborhood.
+This can turn into great opportunities to build connection in the city.
+Overall it’s usually the most amount of fun I get throughout the year, a week of absolute pure productive(sometimes a bit chaotic) bliss.
+And the absolute cherry on top is when visitors have a good time and discover new artists they love.

 Serendipity is at the core of my art practice: I try to leverage mass productions methods (“creative” bots) and randomness to increase odds to find gems.
 This also works with people and for life in general: the more people you meet the higher the chances are to meet interesting people.